asthik/hackernewsCombinator/README.md

 Starts all the above three script in parallel mode with the help of npm run all

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs 'node build/bundle.js' command to start the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />